BoomStarcuc/xenium_data_preprocessing/README.md

 pip install -r requirements.txt
 ```

+## Data Example
+In this repo, we used the [Xenium Human Pancreas]{https://www.10xgenomics.com/datasets/ffpe-human-pancreas-with-xenium-multimodal-cell-segmentation-1-standard} as an example.
+If you are applying this to other datasets, please review the corresponding documentation and adjust the relevant parameters in the provided scripts accordingly.

 ## Crop whole tissue images into individual cell images

 To run the algorithm on your data, use: